This post was written in partnership with OceanAir Travels.

 Going to Oman after Dubai?
 Learn about the Dubai-Oman common visa and visit Oman without the fee

 Tanoura Dancing & Arabian BBQ

-Finally, end your evening with traditional Sufi Tanoura Dancing show while you enjoy a buffet style Arabian BBQ.
+Finally, end your evening with a traditional Sufi Tanoura Dancing show while you enjoy a buffet-style Arabian BBQ.